19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Not for me.

 Anyway, this order should strike you as suspicious.
-The email looks like a temporary one, so if you come across the things like that, double check the shopper’s identity, or block him right away, as he is a 99,99% thief, ready to fool you around.
+The email looks like a temporary one, so if you come across things like that, double-check the shopper’s identity, or block them right away, as they are a 99,99% thief, ready to fool you around.

 Bottomline